 One optimisation strategy is to use columns to display content in vertical stacks.
 Content in stacked columns displays well on mobile devices and is easy for users to swipe.

 This article uses images to demonstrate the principle of content in stacked columns.
-Other content, such as text, headings, and video can be used, too.
+Other content, such as text, headings, and video, can be used, too.

 Understanding the tools